 - Reorient or relocate the receiving antenna. - Increase the separation between the equipment and receiver. - Connect the equipment into an outlet on a circuit different from that to which the receiver is connected. - Consult the dealer or an experienced radio/TV technician for help.

-For detailed warranty information applicable to products purchased outside the United States, please contact the corresponding local D-Link office.
+For detailed warranty outside the United States, please contact corresponding local D-Link office.